Kentucky

 Occupational Safety and Health Claims

-File complaints with the Kentucky Department of Labor, Office of Occupational Safety and Health at (502) 385-0716 within a reasonable time after the retaliation.
+File complaints with the Kentucky Department of Labor, Office of Occupational Safety and Health at (502) 385-0716 within 30 days after the retaliation.
 Employees may also file a separate complaint with federal OSHA to preserve their federal rights.
-Kentucky's State Plan provides a 120-day filing period for occupational safety whistleblower retaliation complaints.
+(3)(b) sets a 30-day filing period for occupational safety whistleblower retaliation complaints.

 General Statute of Limitations

-For claims not covered by a specific filing deadline, Kentucky's general statute of limitations for personal injury actions (five years under KRS 413.120) may apply.
+For claims not covered by a specific filing deadline, Kentucky's general five-year statute of limitations for actions upon a liability created by statute (KRS 413.120) may apply.
+This is not the same as Kentucky's personal injury (bodily injury) statute of limitations, which is one year under .

 | Claim Type | Filing Deadline | Where to File |